satya164/satya164.github.io/src/posts/004-publishing-dual-module-esm-libraries/page.md

 #### Mismatched module type

 The `import` and `require` conditions only tell Node.js which file to load when the package is imported or required, but they don't say which module system is used in the file.
+In Node.js, the module system is determined by the file extension or the `type` field in `package.json`.
+By default, all `.js` files are treated as CommonJS files unless the `type` field is set to `module`.

 So it's possible to specify an ES module in the `require` condition and a CommonJS module in the `import` condition, which may not work as expected.

 To avoid this footgun, you can do any of the following: